 This policy applies to faculty, staff, religious, students and visitors.
 Additionally, faculty members who wish to smoke must limit their smoking to break and meal periods.

 Questions regarding this policy should be directed to Human Resources.
-The Smoking policy is available by following the link below.
+The Smoking policy is available by following the link below: Smoking Policy c.
+Care of Classroom a.
+Budgets